apache/qpid-proton/proton-c/bindings/cpp/docs/io.md

 **Experimental**

-The proton::io namespace contains a low-level service provider interface (SPI) that can be used to implement the proton API over any native or third-party IO library.
+The `proton::io` namespace contains a service provider interface (SPI) that allows you to implement the @ref proton API over alternative IO or threading libraries.

-The proton::io::connection_engine is the core engine that converts raw AMQP bytes read from any IO source into proton::messaging_handler event calls and generates AMQP byte-encoded output that can be written to any IO destination.
+The `proton::io::connection_engine` converts an AMQP-encoded byte stream, read from any IO source, into `proton::messaging_handler` calls.
+It generates an AMQP-encoded byte stream as output, that can be written to any IO destination.

-Integrations need to implement two user-visible interfaces:
+The connection_engine can be used stand-alone, as an AMQP translator or you can implement the following two interfaces to provide a complete implementation of the proton API, that can run any proton application:

- - proton::container lets the user initiate or listen for connections.
+ - `proton::container` lets the user initiate or listen for connections.

- - proton::event_loop lets the user serialize their own work with a connection.
+ - `proton::event_loop` lets the user serialize work with a connection.

-@see @ref mt/epoll\_container.cpp for an example of an integration.
+@see @ref mt/epoll\_container.cpp for an example.